Spyder-Academy/spyderacademy/content/education/trading-strategies/index.md

 ## Day Trading
 Day traders buy and sell securities within a single day, attempting to capitalize on short-term price movements.
 It's a full-time job as it requires continuous monitoring of the markets and quick decision-making.
 Day trading strategies often involve technical analysis and high-volume trading.

+At Spyder Academy, our traders use a variety of [trading strategies](/tags/strategies/) every day.
+As you start your trading journey, it is always a good idea to find a strategy that fits your personal style.
+Experiment.
+Once you find success with a particular strategy, refine it until it becomes muscle memory.
+Then as you look to find improvements to your trading, you can start to incorporate other trading strategies alongside your main trading strategy.

 ## Swing Trading
 Swing traders take advantage of 'swings' in the prices of assets.
 They typically hold positions for a period of days to weeks, aiming to profit from short- to medium-term price patterns.
 Swing trading combines elements of day trading and trend trading, focusing on momentum and using technical analysis to identify trading opportunities.